DTS200Y1 - Introduction to Diaspora and Transnational Studies I

 Exclusion: DTS201H1, DTS202H1

-Distribution Requirement Status: Humanities, Social Science course
+Distribution Requirements: Humanities, Social Science course

-Breadth Requirement: Creative and Cultural Representations (1) + Society and its Institutions (3)
+Breadth Requirements: Creative and Cultural Representations (1) + Society and its Institutions (3)

 DTS300H1 - Qualitative and Quantitative Reasoning

-Winter 2024, Tuesdays 10:00am – 12:00pm
+Tuesdays, 10:00am – 12:00pm

 Focuses on research design and training in methods from history, geography, anthropology, literary and cultural studies, and other disciplines appropriate to Diaspora and Transnational Studies.
 Prepares students to undertake primary research required in senior seminars.